 The older Sencore Mighty Mite tube testers have tube circuitry inside, whereas newer Mighty Mites (such as TC154 and TC162) are transistorized.
 Otherwise, their functionality is comparable.
 Some units have a CRT picture tube wire harness with socket attached.
-This harness is very bulky, so common sense would suggest to remove it.
+This harness is very bulky, so common sense would suggest removing it.
 It serves no practical purpose and only clutters up the case.
 Some models have a few pin straighteners on the front panel.

 The tube circuitry and transistorized versions each have advantages and disadvantages.
 I feel that the tube circuitry is easier to repair because you have more room to work — no miniature circuit boards!
 The internal 12AU7A tube is commonly available, and most owners will already have a replacement when needed.
 The transistor in the newer Mighty Mites will be a special-order for most people, and replacements are harder to find.
 Of course, a transistorized Mighty Mite may need recalibrated less often — although, as you will see, calibration of the tube units is very quick & easy once the unit has been properly repaired/restored.

 You must be VERY careful when cleaning the electronics of a Mighty Mite, or you will have a non-functioning Mighty Mite.
 The heart and soul of the Mighty Mite is its ultra-sensitive Leakage circuitry.
 Leakage detection sensitivity is over 100-megohms.
 This is the one function that is not comparable in other tube testers, and is truly a highly valued feature.